ghostyard/odin-recipes/README.md

 # odin-recipes

-I'm learning how to use HTML and how to
+I'm learning how to use HTML and how to use Git!